dfrnt-labs/terminusdb-docs-static/src/app/docs/connect-with-apollo-client/page.md

   .catch(err =>console.log(err.message));
 ```

-## Connect with TerminusCMS
+## Connect with DFRNT TerminusDB cloud

-> You will need to [get your API key](/docs/how-to-connect-terminuscms/) to connect with terminusCMS
+> You will need to [get your API key](/docs/how-to-connect-terminuscms/) to connect with DFRNT TerminusDB cloud

 ```javascript
 const orgName = "myOrganizationName"